RCP: A Low-overhead Reversible Coherence Protocol: Introduction

-As Spectre \cite{kocher2019spectre}, Meltdown\cite{lipp2018meltdown} and other attacks \cite{bhattacharyya2019smotherspectre,schwarz2019netspectre} demonstrated, modern processor architectures based on speculation are facing major security issues.
-These attacks exploit the speculative execution to modify or leave trace in the memory system, and extract secretes using side-channels.
-Yu {\em et al.}~\cite{yu2019speculative} analyzed the problem systematically and recognized three key steps for a successful speculative execution based attack: speculatively {\em accessing} the secret, {\em sending} it through microarchitectural covert channels, and {\em receiving} the secret.
-Based on this insight, speculative taint tracking (STT) framework is developed for the constructing efficient and low cost defence mechanisms.
-The key principle of STT is to track the access \red{of} speculative data with dynamic tainting and {\em block the \red{sending} of a potential secret} by stalling the execution of an instruction when it is \red{dependent} on speculative data.
-Based on STT, the Speculative Data-Oblivious Execution (SDO)~\cite{yu2020speculative} took a further step by performing low overhead speculative data-oblivious with the {\em prediction} that does not depend on speculative data.
-The results show that the overhead of STT is \red{14.5\%} and SDO can further reduce it to \red{10.0\%}.
+{\bf STT/SDO/SPT: (mostly) comprehensive processor-stall based solutions with higher overheads. } Yu {\em et al.}~\cite{yu2019speculative} took a systematic approach and recognized three key steps for a successful speculative execution based attack: speculatively {\em accessing} the secret, {\em sending} it through microarchitectural covert channels, and {\em receiving} the secret.
+Based on this insight, speculative taint tracking (STT) (NDA~\cite{weisse2019nda} uses similar strategy) is developed with the principle of {\em blocking the transmission of secret}: allowing the access of secret but stalling execution of secret-dependent instructions.
+A key feature of this approach is that {\em the cache design and coherence protocol are not modified}.

-Before or concurrent with STT, a number of solutions, including InvisiSpec~\cite{yan2018invisispec}, SafeSpec~\cite{khasawneh2019safespec}, CleanupSpec~\cite{saileshwar2019cleanupspec}, and MuonTrap~\cite{ainsworth2020muontrap} attempt to ensure the {\em \red{invisible} speculative load execution} in memory hierarchy.
-They do {\em not} block the speculative load execution but instead prevent the creation of the cache-based covert channels that can send the secret.